qns53/election/README.md

-Smart Contract is present in election-2019_update/contracts and .json file for each constituency which in which that constituency accounts are recorded which are authorized to vot for that constituency.
+Smart Contract is present in election-2019_update/contracts and .json file for each constituency which in which that constituency accounts are recorded which are authorized to vot for that constituency is in src/js.